TomSpencerLondon/OCP-Knowledge-Base-Pure-Java/src/com/codurance/ocpstudyguide/chapter8.md

 Answer: D

+✅ Yay!
+I got it right.
+The static components are initialized first, starting with the Arachnid class which is the parent of the Scorpion class.
+There are two instance initializers in Arachnid which run in order The instance initializers in Arachnid run first Finally the instance initializer in Scorpion runs and appends m.

 16. Which of the following methods are valid overrides of the friendly() method in the Llama class?
 (Choose all that apply.)